jackyyang09/Simple-Unity-Audio-Manager/README.md

 # Jacky's Simple Audio Manager (JSAM)

-Tired of having a billion AudioSources lying about?
+Tired of having to manage a billion AudioSources lying about?
 That will no longer be a reality!
 Never worry about sounds and music ever again!

-A quick, easy-to-use, decentralized audio playing system for Unity
+Jacky's Simple Audio Manager (aka **JSAM**) is a easy-to-use, performant, and decentralized audio playing system for Unity.

-Perfect for game jams, prototypes, or if you just want to get started on a project quickly
+JSAM is perfect for game jams, prototypes and is scaleable with your project!

 # Features
 - Easily and intuitively add and play sounds and music!